Donor Advised Funds and Other New Routes to Funding

 Maximizing funds for your nonprofit organization requires being nimble to adapt to new ways of communicating with funders and aligning to their priorities.
 It also requires being attentive and responsive to new sources of funding opportunity.

 Below we highlight three emerging sources of grants that are likely to grow more prominent in the evolving grant funding landscape.

 1. Donor Advised Funds

 Donor Advised Funds (DAFs) are on the rise.
-The number of individual DAFs increased by more than 60% from 2016 to 2017 and donors allocated $19.08 billion in grants from their DAFs to charities in 2017.
+Grants made to charities from donor-advised funds were up by 27% in 2020 as compared to 2019.
+According to the National Philanthropic Trust, this is the largest increase in DAF grant making in the past decade.
 This growth has been driven in part by Congressional tax reform, since the increase in the standard deduction has the effect of incentivizing charitable giving via DAFs.
 Instead of giving directly to a nonprofit through an individual donation or a grant through a family foundation, DAF donors contribute directly to the community foundation or financial institution that houses their Donor Advised Fund.
 Annual disbursements from the fund aren’t required (as they are with a traditional foundation), so funds can sit until the donor is otherwise motivated.
 This means that the nonprofit organizations that stand to benefit are those that show the most enthusiasm, savvy, and success at influencing DAF donors to give.
 For more tips on attracting DAF donations, check out our article, Three Tips for Getting Donations from Donor-Advised Funds.

 2. Social Impact Investments